 Another reason LiDAR has become so popular with surveyors is the ability to deliver results even where there is dense vegetation blocking the view to the ground.
 This can create noisy elevation models in photogrammetry, making LiDAR the ideal choice for environmental mapping, forestry applications and even surveys in urban areas.

 Drones, or UAVs, are already revolutionising data and imagery capture across a range of sectors, owing to their ability to remotely capture aerial footage without the need for expensive helicopter or aeroplane flights.
 Hiring a helicopter can cost in the region of £1000 per mile covered.
 Add in the cost of a laser scanner and you need to have a hefty budget before you even start processing the data.

-Conducting surveys of high structures such as powerlines and masts has long been an expensive and daunting task due to safety risks and the level of detail needed.
+Conducting surveys of high structures such as power lines and masts have long been an expensive and daunting task due to safety risks and the level of detail needed.
 These complex structures can be damaged by environmental conditions, wear and tear and even birds.
 Using a UAV LiDAR system means that the surveyor stays on solid ground yet is still able to collect enough data to build an accurate 3D representation of the infrastructure network, regardless of surrounding vegetation.
-You can also combine thermal imaging with a UAV LiDAR system to enable hot spots on powerlines to be identified rapidly, before any serious consequences arise.
+You can also combine thermal imaging with a UAV LiDAR system to enable hotspots on powerlines to be identified rapidly before any serious consequences arise.